The City Museum in St. Louis, MO – Better than Disneyland!

 Ummm.
 Ok.

-It was a lovely crisp autumn day so we decided to take the lift up to the roof and begin our exploration there.
-Which turned out to be a great decision.
+It was a lovely, crisp autumn day, so we decided to take the lift up to the roof and begin our exploration there.
+This turned out to be a great decision.
 Let me tell you what we found up there.

 On the rooftop of the City Museum